-Built around the popular syslog-ng application used by thousands of organizations worldwide, the syslog-ng Store Box (SSB) brings you a powerful, easy-to-configure appliance to collect and store your logs.
-Using the features of the latest syslog-ng Premium Edition to their full power, SSB allows you to collect, process, and store log messages from a wide range of platforms and devices.
+Built around the popular syslog-ng Premium Edition (syslog-ng PE) application used by thousands of organizations worldwide, the syslog-ng Store Box (SSB) brings you a powerful, easy-to-configure appliance to collect and store your logs.
+Using the features of the latest syslog-ng PE to their full power, SSB allows you to collect, process, and store log messages from a wide range of platforms and devices.

-All data can be stored in encrypted and optionally timestamped files, preventing any modification or manipulation, satisfying the highest security standards and policy compliance requirements.
+All data can be stored in encrypted and optionally time stamped files, preventing any modification or manipulation, satisfying the highest security standards and policy compliance requirements.